mbaxter/py-template/README.md

   - Update `.python-version` to set your project's python version.
   - Update "target-version" in `pyproject.toml`.
 This field is used by tools like `ruff` (a linter) to determine what language features to support.
 Set this to match `.python-version` or set it to a lower value for greater backwards compatibility.
 - Make sure [pyenv](https://github.com/pyenv/pyenv#getting-pyenv) is installed on your machine.
-- Run code below to initialize project:
+- From the terminal, `cd` to your project and initialize it with:
   - ```shell
     pyenv install $(cat .python-version)
     python3 -m venv venv